-Successful students in this qualification tend to have a strong aptitude in English as well as the resilience and capacity to manage a demanding work-load commensurate to that of an ATAR Course.
+Successful students in this qualification tend to have a strong aptitude in English and mathematics as well as the resilience and capacity to manage a demanding work-load commensurate to that of an ATAR Course.
 Entry to the second year of the Certificate in Year 12 will be dependent on performance in Year 11.

 VET certifications are nationally recognised qualifications and can be used for entry into higher education pathways.
-For further information on opportunities for Australian university admission with a successful completion of Certificate IV, please see our Futures Coordinator, Ms Celine Noort - Celine.
-Noort@ggs.wa.edu.au.
+For further information on opportunities for Australian university admission with a successful completion of Certificate IV, please see our Head of VET and Entrepreneurship, Mr Michael Buselich.